 3. The AS Board Assistant for Academic Shared Governance (non-voting member, serving as secretary).

-4. The Assistant Director of Student Representation and Governance (non-voting, serving as advisor).
+4. The Student Representation and Governance Advisor (non-voting, serving as advisor).

 Vacancies

 Vacancies will be filled in accordance with Article II, Section C.

 In the event that no one is elected from one of the designated standings fisted in Article IV, Section A, then that position will remain open until appointed by the Senate Pro-Tempore, Vice-Chair, and the AS Board Assistant for Academic Shared Governance and then confirmed with a 2/3rd vote of the Student Senate.